knightsUCF/CarRacing/Log.md

-# On the Merits of the Rushy Racing Asset Pack
+# On the Merits of the Rushy Racing Asset Pack and Where From Here

 This is a great pack, but we need to write our code from scratch, since we can't afford to work with problems from another code base.